Why Do People Hunt Whales: Does Whale Hunting Still Exist?

 *For more on global regulations, visit the International Whaling Commission.

-The impact of whale hunting on marine ecosystems
+The impact of whale hunting on whale populations and marine ecosystems

 Whale hunting doesn’t just threaten individual species; it disrupts entire ocean ecosystems.